 issue of Irish American News, on the 27th page.

 Derek Kelly, M.D.,

 is a board-certified family medicine physician.
-He currently serves as vice president of medical education at Swedish Covenant Hospital and as associate clinical dean at St Georges, University of London.
+He currently serves as vice president of medical education at Swedish Hospital and as associate clinical dean at St Georges, University of London.
 He has 37 years of experience.

 Allen M. Chernoff, M.D.,